msalsouri/CodexContinue/docs/features/YOUTUBE_TRANSCRIPTION.md

 # YouTube Transcription Feature

 This feature allows you to transcribe YouTube videos to text and optionally summarize the content using Ollama.
+It provides an easy way to extract information from educational videos and presentations.

 ## Overview